unswcpmsoc/main-website/content/constitution.md

     4. To notify those involved of the outcome of the grievance.

-- 3.10.6 Equity, Diversity and Inclusion Officer

-    1. To foster an inclusive culture within the Club;
+    5. To foster an inclusive culture within the Club;

-    2. To facilitate and promote the engagement of non-majority demographics of the Club (which may include culturally diverse students, students with disabilities, female-identifying students, gender diverse students and LGBTQIA+ students and Indigenous students);
+    6. To facilitate and promote the engagement of non-majority demographics of the Club (which may include culturally diverse students, students with disabilities, female-identifying students, gender diverse students and LGBTQIA+ students and Indigenous students);

-    3. To engage and represent student members of non-majority demographics of the Club;
+    7. To engage and represent student members of non-majority demographics of the Club;

-    4. To ensure the Club takes into consideration needs and requirements of non-majority demographics of the Club in its events and activities, such that all of events are as inclusive as possible and appropriate for non-majority demographics (including but not exclusive to minimising the number of events in the year that coincide with cultural holidays);
+    8. To ensure the Club takes into consideration needs and requirements of non-majority demographics of the Club in its events and activities, such that all of events are as inclusive as possible and appropriate for non-majority demographics (including but not exclusive to minimising the number of events in the year that coincide with cultural holidays);

-    5. To ensure that all Club communications can be understood clearly by all students (e.g avoiding the use of slang and idioms);
+    9. To ensure that all Club communications can be understood clearly by all students (e.g avoiding the use of slang and idioms);

-    6. To be an accessible contact for members, UNSW students and UNSW staff for matters regarding equitable events, activities, conduct and diversity within the Club;
+    10. To be an accessible contact for members, UNSW students and UNSW staff for matters regarding equitable events, activities, conduct and diversity within the Club;

-    7. To provide guidance to representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
+    11. To provide guidance to representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;

-    8. To keep apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive; and
+    12. To keep apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive; and

-    9. To monitor engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive.
+    13. To monitor engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive.

 ## 4  Meetings